Qovery/documentation/website/docs/using-qovery/interface/cli.md

 ## Shell

-Shell command allows you to open a connection and execute commands directly on the container runnig application.
+Shell command allows you to open a connection and execute commands directly on the container running application.

 ```bash
 $ qovery shell